José Limón: Honors and legacy

 Limón received a number honorary doctorates in his lifetime, including from Wesleyan University, the University of North Carolina, Oberlin College, and Colby College.

 In 1973, the José Limón Collection was given to the New York Public Library Dance Collection by Charles Tomlinson.

 In 1988, the José Limón National Dance Award was created in his honor to recognize outstanding figures of contemporary and modern dance.

 The New York Public Library for the Performing Arts presented a retrospective exhibition on his life and work in 1996, and in 1997 he was inducted into the National Museum of Dance and Hall of Fame.

 In 2003, Limón was named one of America's "irreplaceable Dance Treasures" by the Dance Heritage Coalition.
-In 2012, he was chosen to appear on a U.S. postage stamp in honor of his contribution to the art of dance.
+In 2012, he was chosen to appear on a U.S. postage stamp in honour of his contribution to the art of dance.

-A number of books about Limón and his technique have been published, including The Illustrated Dance Technique of José Limón (1984).
-His own autobiographical writings appeared in edited form in 1999 under the title An Unfinished Memoir.
+Several books about Limón and his technique have been published, including The Illustrated Dance Technique of José Limón (1984).
+His autobiographical writings appeared in edited form in 1999 under the title An Unfinished Memoir.

+After his death, many of his works were reconstructed and interpreted for performances around the world by Sarah Stackhouse, his principal dancer 1958-1969, and his teaching assistant at Juilliard School until his death.